Field Update: Displaced Venezuelans In Urgent Need of Help

 Additionally, an alarming increase in infectious diseases, such as measles, diphtheria, chickenpox and hepatitis, is putting not only Venezuelans at risk, but also host country populations.

-On the ground with Venezuelans: lack of housing poses additional threats
+Lack of housing poses additional threats to Venezuelans

 Families who have fled Venezuela face significant problems finding shelter and many must bed down for the night in public spaces, with no security, control or protection.
 Young women are forced to resort to offering sexual services for a couple of dollars just to buy food for themselves and their children.
 As a result, there has been an increase in cases of HIV and other sexually transmitted diseases.